BELARUS: Authorities prepare again to expel New Life church from its own building

 Long campaign against New Life Church

 Purchased in 2002, New Life's building - a spacious, modern barn-like structure on the edge of Minsk - is legally still a cowshed.
-The state authorities refuse to allow the church to legalise its position by changing the building's designation to a house of worship, or to use it for services.
-The congregation's defiant worship at the building has resulted in multiple large fines in addition to its formal confiscation.
+The state authorities refuse to allow the church to legalise its position by changing the building's designation to a place of worship, or to use it for meetinsg for worship.
+The congregation's defiant use of the building for meetings for worship has resulted in multiple large fines in addition to its formal confiscation.
 The congregation has nowhere else to meet, having earlier been barred from public facilities by district administrations throughout Minsk.
 It even toyed with the idea of keeping several cows at the church in order to nominally legitimise its position - but animal husbandry is now banned in Minsk.

 New Life's stand-off with the state came to a head in October 2006, when the church exhausted the appeals procedure against a 17 August 2005 municipal instruction curtailing its land rights and ordering the sale of its building.
 The Minsk authorities dispatched a bulldozer with the apparent intention of demolishing the church.
 Congregation members and well-wishers embarked on a high-profile hunger strike in its defence.